MyXoToD/makkusu.dev/src/posts/blog/2025/2025-10-19-japan-trip-update.md

 Last year I was really lucky to go there twice, in April and October.
 In April I spent time in Tokyo, Kyoto and Osaka.
 During my stay at the end of October and beginning of November I mainly stayed in Tokyo but also spent some time in Kamakura and next to Mt.
 Fuji, in Fujiyoshida.
 I also spent Halloween in Shibuya.

 As some of you know I’m also writing a longer blog post about my trips last year.
-This, however, will probably take some more time, sorry.
+This will probably take some more time, sorry.

 The upcoming trip will be to Tokyo and apart from that I plan to make a one or two day trip to the island named “Niijima” south east of Tokyo in the pacific ocean.
 Can’t wait!